cicaleseandrea/advent-of-code/README.md

 ## Requirements
 You will need JDK 17.

-By default the project will look for it in `/Library/Java/JavaVirtualMachines/temurin-17.0.1/Contents/Home`
+By default the project will look for it in your `JAVA_HOME`.

 You can also specify your own JDK path like this when using gradle: